 I laugh any time I hear someone say they are focusing on “memory studies.”
 I’ve been doing that my entire career.

-Blight did not pave any new ground in Race and Reunion, though he did kick-start the false argument that some South Carolina freedmen were responsible for the first “Memorial Day.”
+Blight did not plow any new ground in Race and Reunion, though he did kick-start the false argument that some South Carolina freedmen were responsible for the first “Memorial Day.”
 Yet, his conclusion that the South won the War has become a standard argument for the historically ignorant profession.

 Anyone who has spent time with the primary materials knows that Southerners (and many Northerners) had the same arguments both before and after the War.
 The only people who changed their tune were the “emancipationist memory” advocates who turned the War into a holy crusade.
 This is why Douglass worried about the “peace among whites.”
 He knew that their (correct) version of the story would become the standard interpretation once Reconstruction came to an end.